 Vaccine Safety and Effectiveness

 many benefits to getting vaccinated.
-All three COVID-19 vaccines have shown to be safe and very effective in reducing the risk of getting seriously ill even if you do get infected by the novel coronavirus.
+All three COVID-19 vaccines authorized for use in the U.S. have shown to be safe and very effective in reducing the risk of getting seriously ill even if you do get infected by the novel coronavirus.

 No vaccine is 100 percent effective, so the more people in our communities who become vaccinated, the less the virus will circulate among us and the better protected we all will be.

-So far, more than 575,000 people have died in the United States alone from COVID-19, including many who were young and did not have underlying medical conditions.
+So far, more than 687,000 people have died in the United States alone from COVID-19, including many who were young and did not have underlying medical conditions, as well as those who were not vaccinated.
 Many people who survived COVID-19 have debilitating breathing, cardiac, kidney and neurological problems, even months after recovering from the immediate infection.